afidd/naadsmtools/README.md

 ## List of tools

+Shell script???

 .
 Makefile

 The individual tools described below are bundled up in a Makefile that can be run to process a NAADSM all-states-units output file and produce a number of analyses and plots.
 This requires having the "make" utility installed (which is standard on unix-like operating systems, but not on Windows).  "make" is typically used for compiling source code; in this case, it is used to coordinate data processing by defining the dependencies of different files on one another.
-As such, the Makefile could be replaced by a suitable shell script that carries out the same basic set of commands.
+The Makefile could be replaced by a suitable shell script that carries out the same basic set of commands.

 Using the Makefile requires a NAADSM Trace file as input, and optionally can be configured with an ID to label the various output and a name for the HDF5-encoded event data file.
 A call to "make" might look like this: